Untitled

 View Faculty Statement

-Hiring Coordinator for this course: Ryan Joy
+Hiring Coordinator for this course: Danielle Lafleur Brooks

 Course Description

-This course introduces students to data management in the healthcare setting, including the role of health information professionals, technologies used to support health information processes within the revenue cycle, and the importance of accuracy, patience rights, HIPAA and data security.
+This course introduces students to data management in the healthcare setting, including the role of health information professionals, technologies used to support health information processes within the revenue cycle, and the importance of accuracy, patients' rights, HIPAA and data security.
 Students explore healthcare delivery systems, including the role of accrediting and regulatory agencies, facility and staff organization, and health record content and management.

 Essential Objectives